 Hosts not recommended

 In general, avoid any host that is owned by Endurance International Group.
-This company has bought up all sorts of previously successful web hosts and based on my experience either hosting with them (Hostgator) or working with clients who host with them, has made technical support worse and their platforms markedly less reliable than they used to be.
 You can see a full list of the companies they own on the Wikipedia page, but some of the better-known brands include: Bluehost, Hostgator, HostMonster, iPage and Site5.
+For more, see this post.

 If your board is highly trafficked (500+ messages per day, with lots of reading) you should consider leasing your own server (dedicated hosting) or at least going with a virtual private server solution.
 As you may expect this can be quite expensive but at least your users are not competing with other domains for access to the same web server.
+Unless you have the necessary technical skills, you should factor in the cost of a system administrator to keep the system up to date as part of your overall costs.
 Most web hosts provide dedicated hosting.
 One example is Rackspace.

 These are generally the steps I follow to rehost.